gem-pasteur/PanACoTA/README.md

 You can find more information in [PanACoTA documentation](http://aperrin.pages.pasteur.fr/pipeline_annotation/html-doc)!

+## On cluster

+We provide a singularity image, to help running PanACoTA on a cluster.

+First, download the singularity image:

+    singularity pull --name panacota.img shub://gem-pasteur/PanACoTA:simple

+Then, you can run PanACoTA as previously:

+    ./panacota.img -h  # to get help on the whole PanACoTA program ./panacota.img <subcommand_name> <arguments_for_subcommand>  # to run a module of PanACoTA on your data.

 # <a name="develop"></a>  Development

 This part is for people who want to work on developing `PanACoTA` package.
 In the documentation, there is a part dedicated to [developers](http://aperrin.pages.pasteur.fr/pipeline_annotation/html-doc/develop.html).